 Recent art reviews & articles on exhibitions by AICAHK members will be posted here.
-Reviews will be published in the original English or Chinese, but unfortunately translations will not be provided; your blogged comments however can be made in either language.
+Reviews will be published in the original English or Chinese.

 Chinese art in Chelsea: a June fourth excursion